Animal Cruelty in Atlanta

 A sordid secret life

-Although not top dog, Vick has been arrested on charges of animal cruelty, because as quarterback he is ringleader of the fights.
+Although not top dog, Michael has been arrested on charges of animal cruelty, because as quarterback he is ringleader of the fights.
 The Feds stepped in when they received a tip that a whole new season of cruelty was about to start.

 PETA Protests

 A jury has been selected and is on standby.
 Jury foreman, Tyson, an African American bulldog insists that Vick will get a fair trial.
-If convicted, Vick will spend a year in prison, although according to one report PETA is calling for the sentence to be served in dog years.
+If convicted, Michael will spend a year in prison, although according to one report PETA is calling for the sentence to be served in dog years.

-Also read about Hero Pilot Lands Plane On-Time
+Hero Pilot Lands Plane On-Time

 Obama to apologize for burning of Atlanta